What’s up with WhatsApp? You Can use WhatsApp for Language Exchanges!

 Choose your contacts, give your group a memorable name and icon and chat away!
 Group chats allow texting, pictures, videos, emojis, GIFs and voice notes, but not video calls or voice calls.

 I’ll go into a little more detail below about how to use these features for your language exchanges.
 But first, let’s dive into how to find a language exchange partner through WhatsApp.

 Nervous about chatting with an actual native speaker?
-It helps if you’re already at least a little familiar with the native accent, regional slang and the culture.
+It helps if you’re already a little familiar with the native accent, regional slang and the culture.

 What to look for in an exchange partner